Jdacky95/arthur-maynes/README.md

 - The right of this section is a div block with some background information and history on the premises.

 - This section is displayed in white color on a black background, this large contrast is to ensure the easiest readability on the most dense text area of the site.
+I have also used an easier to read font for this section to help with readability.

 ![opening-and-about-us-section](assets/images/bottom-blocks.png)